gumaerc-testorg/res.6-012-spring-2018/content/resources/lecture-13-conditional-expectation-variance-revisited-sum-of-a-random-number-of-independent-rvs.md

   youtube_description: ''
   youtube_id: ''
 ---
-This resource contains information regarding introduction to probability: The fundamentals: Conditioning and Bayes' rule.
+This resource contains information regarding introduction to probability: The fundamentals:  Conditional expectation & variance revisited; sum of a random number of independent R.V.s